Grilled by anti-graft agents, Malaysia's former first lady makes fashion statement

 The sum is just a fraction of the billions of dollars allegedly siphoned from 1MDB.

-He has denied any wrongdoing and was cleared of any offence in an earlier Malaysian enquiry, but on Tuesday the attorney-general who had cleared him was replaced by the new government’s nominee, Tommy Thomas.
+He has denied any wrongdoing and was cleared of any offense in an earlier Malaysian enquiry, but on Tuesday the attorney-general who had cleared him was replaced by the new government’s nominee, Tommy Thomas.

 Piling more pressure on Najib, Malaysia’s new finance minister Lim Guan Eng revealed plans to report to the anti-graft agency upfront payments of 8.25 billion ringgit ($2 billion) or 88 percent of the total value of two pipeline projects awarded to China Petroleum Pipeline Bureau (CCPB), although they are less than 15 percent complete.